devfel/crud-users/README.md

 1. GET `/users/:user_id` → list a specific user. <br/>
 1. GET `/users` → list all users, need to be done by an admin. <br/>

+- EXTRA: Documentation Route - `/api-docs` → swagger documentation of the project. <br/>

 ---

 ## 🔁 Dependencies <a name = "dependencies"></a>